GULibrarySandbox/intro-data-wrangle/README.md

-# Repository for online Griffith University workshop

-#Introduction to Data Wrangling with OpenRefine
+# Repository for online Griffith University workshop - Introduction to Data Wrangling with OpenRefine